View Ledger

 -

-A View Ledger is always created based on a single ledger (Base Ledger).
-Any number of View Ledgers can be established based on one Base Ledger.
+A View Ledger is always created based on a single ledger (base ledger).
+Any number of View Ledgers can be established based on one base ledger.

 -